Home Blog Weekly Checks for Client Websites

 • Client relationships strengthen (proactive vs. reactive service)

-Partially, yes.
+Partially.
 Uptime, security scanning, backup verification, and basic performance can be fully automated.
-But automated tools miss things that quick human review catches: visual issues, functionality bugs, content problems, or context requiring judgment.
-The ideal is automated monitoring plus brief manual verification weekly.
+But automated tools miss things that human review catches: visual issues, functionality bugs, content problems, or context requiring judgment.
+The ideal is automated monitoring plus brief manual verification every week.

-What if an agency doesn't have time for weekly checks on all sites?
+2. What if an agency does not have time for weekly checks on all sites?

-That's a capacity signal: the portfolio is larger than the team can properly manage.
-Options include: (1) Hire staff to maintain proper management, (2) Reduce portfolio size by pruning low-value clients, (3) Increase prices to slow growth and fund proper staffing, or (4) Accept that service quality is compromised.
-What doesn't work: continuing without adequate oversight and hoping nothing breaks.
+That is a capacity signal: the portfolio is larger than the team can properly manage.
+Options include hiring staff to maintain proper management ratios, reducing portfolio size by pruning low-value clients, or increasing prices to slow growth and fund proper staffing.
+Continuing without adequate oversight and hoping nothing breaks is not a sustainable strategy.

-Included in management fees—it's fundamental maintenance work, not optional extra service.
+Included in management fees - it is fundamental maintenance work, not an optional extra service.
 If weekly checks make management unprofitable at current pricing, the management fees are too low and need adjustment.
-The alternative is not doing the checks, which creates worse outcomes.
+The alternative is skipping the checks, which creates worse outcomes than the pricing problem.

 Bharat Sewani